1986 World Series: Game 6

 On the tenth pitch of the at-bat, Stanley finally got Wilson to put the ball in play, forcing a ground ball to first base.
-Aware of Wilson's speed, veteran first baseman Bill Buckner, who was playing on the lip of the infield to protect against a hit through the first-second base hole, moved over to the foul line to try to field the ball, but it rolled between his legs and into right field.
-Knight rounded third and scored without a play, and the Mets tied the series at three with their 6–5 victory.
+Buckner had been playing near the foul line to give himself a better chance to get the speedy Wilson out on a ground ball, but when he went to field the ball it went under his glove and through his legs into right field.
+Knight scored from second, completing the rally and giving the Mets a 6–5 victory to tie the series and force a seventh game.

 In the 2011 ESPN Films documentary Catching Hell, Buckner explained how, years after the event, he realized from watching a television replay how he had missed the ball.
 He said, when he played in the field, he liked to wear a very loose glove – i.e. one that was floppy.
 When he moved to his left to try to field Wilson's grounder and then stopped, the momentum of the leftward-moving loose glove caused the glove to close.
 The ball then went just past the right side of the glove.
+In his 2023 appearance with Rich Eisen, Hernandez remarked that, because Buckner had spent a significant part of his career playing in the National League, he was more than familiar with Wilson and his baserunning speed.
+As such he took his normal position near the line to give himself the best chance to get the out at first; Hernandez said that if it was any other hitter in the Mets lineup but Wilson, Buckner would have been able to get the out.

 After the top of the tenth, NBC began setting up in the visiting clubhouse for what they believed was the inevitable postgame victory celebration.
-The Commissioner's Trophy had been brought into the Red Sox clubhouse along with several bottles of champagne, and Bob Costas was to preside over the presentation.
+The Commissioner's Trophy had been brought into the Red Sox clubhouse along with several bottles of champagne, team co-owner/president Jean Yawkey and pitcher Bruce Hurst (who had already been named the series MVP by the sportswriters) with Bob Costas ready to preside over the presentation.
 However, after Stanley's wild pitch in the bottom of the tenth, everything was quickly struck and removed from the room before the Red Sox returned.
 Costas later recalled the removal of all the equipment for the postgame celebration as being "like a scene change in a Broadway musical.
 In, out, gone, not a trace."

 In 2011, MLB Network ranked this as the third greatest game of the preceding 50 years.

 It was the last World Series game to end on an error until Game 4 of the 2020 World Series.